(Recasts, adds quotes, updates prices)

 interest rates, in the repurchase agreement market (repo),

-indicating a number of investors were short the notes.
+indicating a number of investors are holding bearish bets on the

 "We're seeing a little bit of short covering," said Jason